CommonGateway/CoreBundle/docs/classes/Service/AuthenticationService.md

 public getJwtPayload (\Source $source)
 ```

-Creates the JWT payload to identify at an external source
+Creates the JWT payload to identify at an external source.